 The Local Government Records Office will guide your local government towards a successful records management program through consultations and hands-on assistance.
 For questions, contact us by email at email@example.com.

-Local Government Records Programs
+Local Government Records Committee Meeting Canceled

-The Local Government Records Office is funded by a $1 fee added to any document filed in a county or municipal office for which a fee is already charged.
-The local government keeps half of the fee collected and remits the other half to the Local Government Records Fund.
-While all municipalities are required to collect the fee, each county’s Board of Supervisors must vote to approve collection of the fee (MS Code §25-60-5).
+In 1996, the Mississippi Legislature created the Local Government Records Office, funded by a one-dollar fee added to any document filed in a county or municipal office for which a document fee is already charged.
+The local government keeps half of the fee collected, with the remaining portion transferred to the Local Government Records Fund.
+Each local government must use their portion to properly manage their records, including personnel services, contractual services, commodities, or equipment.
+While counties have the option to collect the fee, all municipalities are required to collect the fee per MS Code §25-60-5.

 - Local Government Records Retention Schedules

 - Records Retention Schedule for Counties

 Records Retention Schedule for Libraries